influxdata/telegraf/plugins/inputs/opensearch_query/README.md

 - calculate the avg/max/min/sum for a numeric field, filtered by a query, aggregated per tag
 - count number of terms for a particular field
+- stats (returns sum, min, max, avg, and count in one query)
+- percentile

 ## OpenSearch Support